-The finance department of the Group includes a team that performs the valuation of financial assets or liabilities carried at FVTPL and FVOCI required for financial reporting purposes, including level 3 fair values.
+The finance department of the Group includes a team that performs the valuation of financial assets or liabilities carried at FVTPL and FVOCI required for financial reporting purposes, including level 3 fair values, other than unlisted investment funds.
 This team reports directly to the board of directors.
 Discussions of valuation processes and results are held between the board of directors and the valuation team.